 Problem Statement 1 (Prioritized): 54% (215) out of 401 enrollment coded at risk is of concern.
-Root Cause: any of our student are coded ELL, have not performed satificatory on an assessment such as STAAR, TPRI/TEJAS Lee or have other indicators under the at-risk coding (retained,
+Root Cause: any of our student are coded ELL, have not performed satisficatory on an assessment such as STAAR, TPRI/TEJAS Lee or have other indicators under the at-risk coding (retained,

 Problem Statement 2 (Prioritized): Our overall attendance was 96.87%.
+Building connection with our families is a priority to increase attendance.
 Root Cause: We need to continue to provide more support to families that are identified as well as having stronger systems in place for attendance.